tdhock/tdhock.github.io/_pages/software.md

 ### aum: Area Under Min(FP,FN)

-To support our [paper](https://arxiv.org/abs/2107.01285) (in progress) about optimizing the Area Under Min(FP,FN) functions (a differentiable surrogate for ROC-AUC), we created the [aum](https://github.com/tdhock/aum) R package which has a C++ implementation of directional derivatives, and a [python torch function](https://tdhock.github.io/blog/2022/torch-auto-grad-non-diff/) which can be used with automatic differentiation.
+To support our [JMLR 2023
+paper](https://jmlr.org/papers/v24/21-0751.html) about optimizing the Area Under Min(FP,FN) functions (a differentiable surrogate for ROC-AUC), we created the [aum](https://github.com/tdhock/aum) R package which has a C++ implementation of directional derivatives, and a [python torch function](https://tdhock.github.io/blog/2022/torch-auto-grad-non-diff/) which can be used with automatic differentiation.